-The Devices > Link tab contains information about the underlay, static overlay, and shortcut overlay links.
+The Devices > Link tab contains information about the following links: underlay, static overlay, shortcut overlay, and external VPN gateway overlay.

 To view device link reports:

 1. Go to Monitor > Devices > Link.

 The Static Overlay tab displays for the selected device.
 You can also click the Underlay or Shortcut Overlay tabs.
 You can switch between devices by using the dropdown menu in the toolbar at the top of the page.